Blues break tie in 3rd period, beat Avalanche 4-2

 Mitchell's first goal in 19 games and third of the season at 5:32 of the first gave Colorado a 1-0 lead.
 The Avalanche had the first eight shots of the second but it was the Blues who got the only goal of the period when Berglund scored at 16:50.

+They continued to carry the play and took over in the third period to win their fifth straight against Colorado.

+''This was really a character win,'' Berglund said. ''Like I said, we had a really tough start but we found a way to bounce back.''

 NOTES: Blues RW Dmitrj Jaskin was out of the lineup for the fourth straight game with an upper-body injury.
 He has started skating but there is no timetable for his return. ...
 Avalanche D Erik Johnson celebrated his 28th birthday. ...
-Blues RW Vladimir Tarasenko has seven points (six goals, one assist) in his past eight games.
-D Alex Pietrangelo has nine points (two goals, seven assists) in his last 12 games.
+Tarasenko has seven points (six goals, one assist) in his past eight games.
+Blues D Alex Pietrangelo has nine points (two goals, seven assists) in his last 12 games.

 UP NEXT